Shannon3335/recursive-digital-rain-cpp/_posts/2024-03-11-digital-rain-cpp.md

 My approach to managing raindrops was shaped by the recursive nature of my print function, which I will delve into more deeply later.

-Surrounded by concurrency in GoLang and JavaScript, I devised a solution using a vector to track the statuses of asynchronous tasks printing raindrops.
+Surrounded by concurrency in GoLang and JavaScript, my solution uses a vector to track the statuses of asynchronous tasks printing raindrops.
 I have created a proof of concept using both asynchronous tasks and threads but decided to go with asynchronous tasks.
-Using async tasks in C++ gives an abstracted way to handle concurrency `without managing promises, responses and thread pools`, while giving an `easier way to return values` from the tasks compared to threads.
+Using async tasks in C++ gives an abstracted way to handle concurrency `without managing promises, responses and thread pools`, while giving an `easier way to return values` compared to threads.
 Threads, however, provide granular control over performance, with the possibility of `true parallelism`, with the tradeoff being higher resource utilisation.

 <div style="text-align: center;">
 <img src="https://raw.githubusercontent.com/shannon3335/recursive-digital-rain-cpp/main/docs/assets/asyncLogic.drawio.png" height=600>